component-driven/component-driven-development/src/exercises/exercise05/Readme.md

 ### Getting started

-Run Styleguidist: `npm run exercise 5`.
+Run `npm start` and navigate to _Exercise 5_ in the sidebar.
 Use files in the `src/exercises/exercise05` folder.

 ### 5.1.
 Introducing Rebass Grid (former Grid Styled)